 Disorganized style has the most negative impact on the rest of a person’s life.
 People with this style most often experienced domestic violence in childhood, both physical and psychological.
 These children are neglected, harmed, and left to their fate.
 Moreover, people with this attachment style are more prone to developing various types of mental illness.

 We can distinguish several characteristic features that characterize a person with this style.
-These are, among others, lack of organization, timidity, helplessness, problems with concentration, distrust towards others.
+These are, among others, lack of organization, timidity, helplessness, problems with concentration, and distrust towards others.

 Should I Take The Attachment Styles Quiz?